Why we need photographs

 It is a perfectly square box, with diagonal wooden panels.
 On the top, there is a missing piece with jagged remains; never to be repaired but always holding the threat of administering splinters.
-A worn golden latch protects its contents, the ones partially peeking through the broken slit.
+A worn golden latch protects its contents, the photographs partially peeking through the broken slit.

 I did not want to sift through the photographs.
-We tried to muster the energy in those blurry whirlwind of days.
+We tried to muster the energy in the blurry whirlwind of days.
 Grief had become an uninvited guest in our home.
-I didn't want to think.
-I didn't want to plan.
-How in the world does anyone manage to plan a funeral?
+I didn’t want to think.
+I didn’t want to do anything.
+How in the world does any 24-year-old manage to plan a funeral?

 I picked up a pile and tried to straighten the disjointed mix into a neat order.
 It had been years since these photographs had been looked at.
 The cool glossy prints rested against my fingers; the weight forming memories in my hands.
-We eventually procured enough photographs suitable for the viewing, but my heart ached because of them.
+We eventually procured enough photographs suitable for my mother’s viewing, but my heart ached because of them.
 The photographs were beautiful.
 They were candid.
 Authentic.
 But they were few.

 The photographs stopped when I reached about age 12 when digital cameras were becoming more popular, and cell phones would soon begin adding cameras to their devices.

-I had few, if any, good printed photographs with my mother into adulthood, and this saddened me on a deeper level that was hard to fully grasp.
+I had few, if any, printed photographs with my mother into adulthood, and this saddened me on a deeper level that was hard to fully grasp.
 I would never again have the chance to make those memories.
-Future generations will not have the opportunity to see how great of a mother to me that she was, not just in my childhood but into my early twenties.
+Future generations will not have the opportunity to see how great of a mother she was to me, not just in my childhood, but also the few years we had together in my early twenties.

 Why I woke up each day, despite the fog of grief.
 Why I traveled where I did.
 Why I took the photographs.
 I wanted her to see mountaintops that she had never had the opportunity to see.
 I wanted her to see crystal clear blue lakes.
 I wanted her to see her favorite thing — snow, and lots of it.